 Focus on progression

 Progression is a fundamental aim within the school.
-Within the Supported Learning curriculum we offer bespoke, small group provision, with a team of dedicated staff who deliver on it.
+Within the Inclusive Learning curriculum we offer bespoke, small group provision, with a team of dedicated staff who deliver on it.

 Encouragement and support